Exterior-point Optimization for Sparse and Low-rank Optimization: Convergence analysis

 \end{assumption}

-Assumption \ref{assum:strong_convex_smooth} is considered a standard assumption in proving convergence results in machine learning \cite{jain2017non}.
+Assumption \ref{assum:strong_convex_smooth} corresponds to the function $f+(\beta/2)\| \cdot \|^{2}$ being $(\alpha+\beta)$-strongly convex and $(L+\beta)$-smooth.
+In our convergence analysis, $\beta>0$ can be arbitrarily small, so it does not fall outside the setup described in \S\ref{sec:Introduction}.
 The $L$-smoothness in $f$ is equivalent to its gradient $\nabla f$ being $L-$Lipschitz everywhere on $\eu$ \cite[Theorem 18.15]{Bauschke2017}.
-This assumption helps us in establishing linear convergence of the inner algorithms of \textsf{NExOS. }For the case where $f$ is does not satisfy Assumption \ref{assum:strong_convex_smooth}, we provide a minor modification of \textsf{NExOS} with same convergence guarantee that works with a strongly convex, smooth, and arbitrarily close approximation of the function (see Appendix \ref{subsec:nonsmooth_NExOS}).
+In our convergence analysis, this assumption is required in establishing linear convergence of the inner algorithms of \textsf{NExOS}.

-Assumption \ref{assum:unique_strongly_convex} imposes that a local minimum of (\ref{eq:original_problem-1}) is not the global minimum of its unconstrained convex relaxation, which does not incur any loss of generality.
-We can solve the unconstrained strongly convex optimization problem (\ref{eq:unconstrained_problem_1}) and check if the corresponding minimizer lies in $\mathcal{X}$; if that is the case, then that minimizer is also the global minimizer of (\ref{eq:original_problem-1}), and there is no point in solving the nonconvex problem.
-As this can be easily checked by solving an unconstrained convex optimization problem (\ref{eq:unconstrained_problem_1}), imposing Assumption \ref{assum:unique_strongly_convex} does not cause any loss of generality.
+Assumption \ref{assum:unique_strongly_convex} imposes that a local minimum of problem (\ref{eq:original_problem-1}) is not the global minimum of its unconstrained convex relaxation, which does not incur any loss of generality.
+We can solve the unconstrained strongly convex optimization problem $\min_{x}f(x)+(\beta/2)\|x\|^{2}$ and check if the corresponding minimizer lies in $\mathcal{X}$; if that is the case, then that minimizer is also the global minimizer of problem (\ref{eq:original_problem-1}), and there is no point in solving the nonconvex problem.
+This can be easily checked by solving an unconstrained convex optimization problem, so Assumption \ref{assum:unique_strongly_convex} does not cause any loss of generality.